-The Hidden Scale of Emotion and Free Will: Interpreting Intensity in the Face and Brain
+The Hidden Scale of Emotion and Free Will: Neuroscientific and Computational Perspectives

-Brasi Cristina FBA-LAB Via Caronti 5,22026 Maslianico, Italy cb@cristinabrasi.com Seccomandi Beatrice FBA-LAB Via Caronti 5,22026 Maslianico, Italy bea.seccomandi@gmail.com
+Cristina Brasi* FBA-LAB Via Caronti 5,22026 Maslianico, Italy cb@cristinabrasi.com

+Beatrice Seccomandi FBA-LAB Via Caronti 5,22026 Maslianico, Italy bea.seccomandi@gmail.com

+Filippo Sanfilippo*

+Dept. of Engineering Sciences, University of Agder, Grimstad, Norway, 4879 filippo.sanfilippo@uia.no

 Abstract— Recognizing emotional intensity is a complex task that exceeds the scientific and biometric recognition of micro-expressions.
 The methods used by AI, including changes in neurogenerative states, are not reliable in recognizing emotional intensity because, above all, they are unable to distinguish between a highly intense emotion and a simulated emotion, while humans have the innate predisposition to emotion recognition.
 In fact, this innate predisposition is a necessary component to develop the ability to discern emotional intensity, which is the result of a continuous synchronicity process started in the womb with the exposure to maternal emotional variations.
 Successively, this capacity improves with the interaction of nature and culture, where prejudice, stereotypes, socio-cultural aspects and gender have an impact on emotional evolution.
-Finally, the assessment of intensity is closely linked to individual parameters such as personal history, coping responses, personality traits, and other individual factors.
-This study integrates the perspective of neuroscience with methods used in artificial intelligence for facial micro-expressions recognition and biometric elements.
-The mechanisms involved in the modulation of emotional responses are integrated here with neurophysiological evidence from profiling and computational approaches to emotion detection.
+Finally, intensity assessment depends on individual characteristics, including personal history, coping strategies, and personality traits .
+This study combines neurophysiological evidence from profiling and computational emotion detection to explore how emotional responses are modulated .
 Another element that is considered is free will, especially in the forensic field, highlighting how the incorrect use of AI risks compromising several fundamental rights.
 As highlighted in this study, human supervision of technicians specialized in profiling, is essential to ensure that purely biometric data is interpreted correctly.
 A multidisciplinary, human-centered approach is needed, combining robust physiological modeling, transparent algorithms, and strong ethical safeguards.

 Keywords- emotional intensity recognition, emotion detection, AI facial recognition.